vivian-xiong-107/-PHP2550/README.md

 The project1.Rmd is the rmarkdown file for the methods and analysis plan.

 ## Acknowledgement
-This project represents a collaborative effort, involving Dr. Lauren Micalizzi from the Department of Behavioral and Social Science (lauren_micalizzi@brown.edu), and is under the guidance of Dr. Alice Paul (alice_paul@brown.edu)."
+This project represents a collaborative effort, involving Dr. Lauren Micalizzi from the Department of Behavioral and Social Science (lauren_micalizzi@brown.edu), and is under the guidance of Dr. Alice Paul (alice_paul@brown.edu).